brotkrueml/schema/Documentation/Developer/Api.rst

 Boolean Data Type
 -----------------

-Boolean property values are mapped to the according schema types ``http://schema.org/True`` or ``http://schema.org/False``.
-But you can also use the :php:`Brotkrueml\Schema\Model\DataType\Boolean` class yourself.
+Boolean property values are mapped to the according schema terms ``http://schema.org/True`` or ``http://schema.org/False``.
+You can also use the :php:`Brotkrueml\Schema\Model\DataType\Boolean` class yourself.
 It exposes two public constants: